Topology of a Uniform Spanning Tree on a Cylinder: Abstract

 \section{Abstract}

-We study uniform spanning trees (USTs) on the cylindrical graph \(G = C_n \times P_m\).
-Fix a \emph{trunk} \(L\) as a designated simple path in the tree connecting the two boundary rings of the cylinder.
-We prove an \emph{exponential tail} bound for the length of branches emanating from the trunk: there exist constants \(C>0\) and \(\theta=\theta(n)\in(0,1)\), depending only on \(n\), such that for all \(m\in\mathbb{N}\) and \(l\ge 0\),
+We study uniform spanning trees (USTs) on the discrete cylinder \(G_{n,m}=C_n\times P_m\), in the regime where the circumference \(n\) is fixed and the length \(m\) tends to infinity.
+Using Wilson's algorithm, with the initial root on one boundary ring and the first walk started from the other, we single out a \emph{trunk} \(L\subset T\): the first loop-erased random-walk path connecting the two boundary rings.
+We prove that the tree-distance from any fixed vertex to this trunk has an exponential tail with constants independent of \(m\).
+As a consequence, the longest branch attached to the trunk is at most logarithmic in the length of the cylinder with high probability.

-Our work is motivated by the Abelian sandpile model on cylinders and, in particular, by the step–like (``ladder'') avalanche size distributions observed numerically in [Eckmann--Nagnibeda--Perriard, Abelian sandpiles on cylinders].
-Via Dhar's burning algorithm, recurrent sandpile configurations correspond to spanning trees, so the geometry of a typical UST should influence how avalanches propagate along the cylinder.
-The trunk–with–short–branches structure and slash estimates proved here are intended as a first step towards a geometric explanation of these plateau phenomena for sandpile avalanches.
+Our motivation comes from the Abelian sandpile model on cylinders, and in particular from the step-like, or ``ladder'', avalanche-size distributions observed numerically by Eckmann--Nagnibeda--Perriard in \cite{EckmannNagnibedaPerriard2023}.
+Via Dhar's burning algorithm, recurrent sandpile configurations correspond to spanning trees, suggesting that the geometry of a typical UST may influence how avalanches propagate along the cylinder.
+The branch estimates above, their wired analogue, and the exponential estimate for the interface separating vertices whose paths to the sink pass through opposite boundary rings are intended as a first step towards isolating geometric UST observables that may be relevant to these plateau phenomena.